datastax/kaap/docs/usage.md

 # Usage

-The `PulsarCluster` custom resource definition represent the desired state of your Apache Pulsar cluster.
+The `PulsarCluster` custom resource definition represents the desired state of your Apache Pulsar cluster.
 The main structure is:
 - `global` section, containing configurations shared by each component
 - a section for each component